 Many sources indicate that Thorvaldsen’s work has been described as more “severe” in its style.
 He depicted his subject matter with a sense of dignity and heroism.
 We are able to notice this sense of severity in his well-known work Jason and the Golden Fleece (1802-1803), having depicted the mythological character of Jason with a sense of heroic prowess, even though the actual character of Jason in mythology was not hailed exactly as a hero.

-Neoclassical architecture became a testament to the ideals and virtues in Neoclassicism.
+Neoclassical buildings became a testament to the ideals and virtues of Neoclassicism.
 There have been countless buildings of all types constructed within the Neoclassical style.
-Neoclassical architecture also conveys seriousness and orderliness in its construction and facades, so to say, having imitated Greek and Roman architecture.
-It started flourishing during the middle of the 18th Century and found all over Europe in countries like Germany, France, Russia, and Britain.
+Neoclassical construction also conveys seriousness and orderliness in its construction and facades, so to say, having imitated Greek and Roman styles.
+It started flourishing during the middle of the 18th Century and was found all over Europe in countries like Germany, France, Russia, and Britain.

-He was influenced by Greek and Roman architecture; however, it is also noted that he did not exactly imitate these structures, but included his own elements to innovate new designs.
+He was influenced by Greek and Roman building styles; however, it is also noted that he did not exactly imitate these structures but included his own elements to innovate new designs.
 He was also similarly influenced by Vitruvius and how he utilized elements like symmetry and proportion.

-Other features include the emphasis on walls appearing long and, especially, blank in its surface.
+Other features include the emphasis on walls appearing long and, especially, blank on their surface.
 It is classified as utilizing geometric shapes, clean lines, and “block” shapes.
 The block shape (rectangular or squared) in Neoclassical architecture is widely visible, it is often coupled with a flat roof and a dome, with a repetition of columns.

-Neoclassical architecture also consisted of two phases, or periods, namely, Early, or Palladian, and High Neoclassical architecture.
+Neoclassical buildings also consisted of two phases, or periods, namely, Early, or Palladian, and High Neoclassical.

-When we look at the High Neoclassical architecture, which started during the 1750s, it incorporated more influence from Greek architecture, which was not as prevalent in the earlier period.
+When we look at the High Neoclassical style, which started during the 1750s, it incorporated more influence from Greek styles, which were not as prevalent in the earlier period.
 This style is also just known as Neoclassical architecture.
 Of the countless examples of buildings in this style, common examples include the Hermitage Museum (1787) in Russia.

 Another famous building is the Panthéon (1758-1790) in Paris, initially, it was the Church of St. Geneviève.
 It was built by Jacques-Germain Soufflot (1713-1780).
-This building, in all its magnificence, located in the 5th arrondissement, is a true testament to the Classical ideals from Greek and Roman architecture, evident in its numerous columns and geometric proportions.
+This building, in all its magnificence, located in the 5th arrondissement, is a true testament to the Classical ideals of Greek and Roman buildings, evident in its numerous columns and geometric proportions.